 In Sri Lanka, the smallholder farmers in the dry zone districts identified are highly vulnerable to the impacts of climate change, which they are currently experiencing in three main ways: gradual increase in air temperature, increase rainfall variability, and increase in frequency and severity of extreme weather events such as droughts, floods, and winds, with slight variations across the districts.
 Approximately 92 percent of families/HH members is engaged in agriculture as their major source of income.
 Employment levels are low, with some people earning their income as salaried employees while a few receive some amounts from Government welfare assistance schemes.
 Only 40 percent of smallholder farmers in all districts has adopted adaptation measures.
-Mannar, Mullaitivu and Vavuniva districts included the largest number of farmers using coping and climate adaptation methods while in Kurunegala, Monaragala and Trincomalee districts a large percentage of farmers does not use such adaptation methods.
-Paddy rice was found to be the major crop cultivated across the districts during both seasons followed by vegetables, pulses and grains, with fruit cultivation at a lower level.
+Mannar, Mullaitivu and Vavuniya districts included the largest number of farmers using coping and climate adaptation methods while in Kurunegala, Monaragala and Trincomalee districts a large percentage of farmers does not use such adaptation methods.
+137 Paddy rice was found to be the major crop cultivated across the districts during both seasons followed by vegetables, pulses and grains, with fruit cultivation at a lower level.
 Paddy is not cultivated as a perennial crop in all districts but other field crops (pulses, grains) such as maize, cowpea, green gram, ground nuts etc. (coconut predominantly in Kurunegala district) are cultivated across all districts during both seasons.
 Most farmers have livestock, mainly in small numbers, e.g. 1-10 of poultry and cattle.
 Savings levels are in general low and farmers lack sufficient access to extension services, climate advisories, Government welfare schemes and credit or other financial services.
 Many women lack access to and ownership of resources like credit, land, and technology, and do not have equitable access to managerial positions.
+138

 Smallholder farmers in the three states in India are already experiencing considerable climate impacts, particularly increasing drought and heat, coupled with irregular rainfall.
 All three targeted states show a significant increasing trend in the frequency of dry days during the period 1989-2018.
-The Rayalseema region in Andhra gradually in the 4th year of implementation, in consultation with the Executing Entity.
-Multi Tech Solutions (2022) 'Conducting technical assessments in climate change adaptation to inform the full proposal development'.
-This study, commissioned by the WFP Sri Lanka Country Office, included a household survey of 300 farmers, from which these statistics and insights are drawn.
-Gender Assessment carried out in Sri Lanka for this proposal development.
+139 The Rayalseema region in Andhra

-&lt;sup>135 The localities will be selected as clusters in these districts at inception stage in consultation with local stakeholders.
+135 The localities will be selected as clusters in these districts at inception stage in consultation with local stakeholders.

-In Tamil Nadu, the focus will be on one district, namely Ramanathapuram, and the district Dharmapuri will be included as a part of scale-up and sustainability
+136 In Tamil Nadu, the focus will be on one district, namely Ramanathapuram, and the district Dharmapuri will be included as a part of scale-up and sustainability gradually in the 4th year of implementation, in consultation with the Executing Entity.